 More info on direct traffic can be found in this Turtl Doc and the accompanying video.

-Other: On the pie chart, we only display the top three individual sources, all others are categorized as 'Other'.
+Other: On the pie chart, we only display the top three individual sources, all others are categorized as "Other".

 You can also view the sources on the Source tab of the Overview download data.

-The difference between source and utm source
+The difference between the source and UTM source